Siegfried & Roy: Aftermath and retirement

 Horn spent many months in hospitals and clinics for rehabilitation, completing daily physical therapy and had his property adjusted for his disabilities.
 In February 2009, the duo staged a final appearance with Mantacore at the Bellagio as a benefit for the Lou Ruvo Brain Institute (though Chris Lawrence had stated this performance involved a different tiger), which was broadcast on 20/20.
 On April 23, 2010, they officially retired from show business, with Roy still suffering from his injuries.
 On March 19, 2014, age 17, Mantacore died after a brief illness.
-In June 2016, Philipp Stölzl acquired the rights to a biopic on the lives of the duo, but it was never developed; instead Michael "Bully" Herbig began working on the biopic in 2019.

 Personal lives

 Romantic involvement

-Fischbacher and Horn were romantically involved, though details were never disclosed, likely to avoid any negative effect on their careers from biases against homosexuality.
-The couple lived together at Jungle Palace, a Moroccan-themed, 8 acre estate in the Las Vegas area, part of their 80 acre property they called "Little Bavaria", although they had separate houses on the property since 1996.
-In August 2007, the duo came out as gay in the National Enquirer but then reverted to their preferred state of privacy.
+Fischbacher and Horn were romantically involved.The couple lived together at Jungle Palace, a Moroccan-themed, 8 acre estate in the Las Vegas area, part of their 80 acre property they called "Little Bavaria", although they had separate houses on the property since 1996.
+In August 2007, the duo came out as gay in the National Enquirer, but then reverted to their preferred state of privacy.